HKUDS/AutoCF/README.md

 |Amazon |$76,469$|$83,761$|$966,680$|$1.5\times 10^{-4}$|

 ## Usage
 Please unzip the datasets first.
 Also you need to create the `History/` and the `Models/` directories.
 Switch the working directory to `methods/AutoCF/`.
-The command lines to train AutoCF using our pre-trained teachers on thre three datasets are as below.
+The command lines to train AutoCF using our pre-trained teachers on the three datasets are as below.
 The un-specified hyperparameters in the commands are set as default.

 * Yelp
 ```